w3c/wai-curricula/content/designer/inclusive-design-process.md

 * identify the following needs when research activities are conducted at a specific location:
   * accessibility of the facilities
   * assistive technology needs
-  * custom setups that users may require
+  * custom setups that people with disabilities may require
   * accessibility of transportation means to get to the chosen venue
 * identify the need for appropriate timings for participants with different levels of skills to conduct the research activities
 * relate different testing methods to different accessibility outcomes